Al3xxx19/fdr-mn-install/README.md

-# EXCL coin masternode install script
+# FDReserve coin masternode install script

 Shell script to install a FDReserve Masternode on a Linux server running Ubuntu 14.04,16.04 or 18.04.
 Use it on your own risk.
 This script will instal version 2.1.0